Grow Food in the Heart of the City!

 Bees in the Garden

 Please be aware that we have 2 beehives located in the south end of our garden.
 Honeybees will sting while protecting their hive, but are generally non-aggressive.
-The hives are located at the far end of the entrance to our garden (south end).
+The hives are located at the far end, opposite of the entrance to our garden (south end).

 Garden Patch Open Hours